 Abbey Brewing Company

 The Abbey isn’t a first date spot for everyone.
-To start, you can smoke in this South Beach bar, which means you will both inevitably leave smelling like the Marlboro Man.
-It’s also on the dive bar end of the spectrum - although not at the extreme end.
-But if your date appreciates an old school bar or they were vaping in one of their profile pictures, then go for it.
+It’s on the dive bar end of the spectrum - although not at the extreme end.
+But if your date appreciates an old school bar with lots of charm, then go for it.
 Despite being just off Lincoln Road, The Abbey feels like a local’s spot.
 The staff is friendly, they have darts and pool, and you can sit in these adorable little mini booths perfect for couples.
 The Abbey feels more vaguely European than South Beach, and could make for a delightful change of pace if you’ve spent the last seven first-dates at Lagniappe.

 Taking a date to Gramps is like having them meet your best friend, or your dog.
 If they don’t like it, it was probably never going to work out.
 Because what’s not to like about Gramps?
 It’s a tropical bar that blends old Florida dive-i-ness with the atmosphere of a modern cocktail bar.
 The drinks are awesome, they sell great pizza by-the-slice, and the music is always on point.
 Because you are in Wynwood, weekend nights can get a little crowded and loud.
 Weekends are more subdued and first-date-friendly, except for the (very fun) Thursday Double Stubble party.